On-line webinar series “Cohousing – From WOW! to HOW…”

 Physical design doesn’t create community, but it can powerfully encourage or discourage the possibility of community.
 Intentional community design is intrinsic to cohousing, and ranges from macro issues of site layout and common facilities, to more subtle relationships between individuality and overall coherence, privacy and interaction.
 Eco-design issues of solar orientation, materials and services also make a huge difference to comfort, connectedness and ongoing costs.
 Key aspects of designing for community, and the synergies between social and environmental design that enhance both, will be discussed.
 This seminar also covers key collaborative design techniques that allow a group to design their own cohousing neighbourhood.

-Cohousing is created by a committed group working together over several years, and involves a wide range of issues and steps that may seem daunting to begin with.
-But many, many groups have negotiated these steps and achieved a successful cohousing project.
+Cohousing involves a wide range of issues and steps that may seem daunting to begin with.
 This seminar will introduce the key issues, from developing a cohesive group vision, through membership processes and decision-making, to collaborative design, legal and financial structures and other development issues.
 Drawing from her experience as Development Coordinator of Earthsong Eco-Neighbourhood, Robin will share key learnings and processes that will assist new groups to navigate the sometimes turbulent waters of creating community and building a neighbourhood.
-Both the journey and the destination are so worthwhile.